Fargo, North Dakota

 • This is also a good time to create an emergency contact plan that includes family members and their medical care team.

 • As part of your loved one's plan, you should work with your family to determine who will be responsible for each phase of their care and when they will be needed.
-It is very important that you create a plan now, but remember that you may have to change it as your loved one's condition changes.
+It is very important that you create an in-home care plan now, but remember that you may have to change it as your loved one's condition changes.

 Never Let Your Loved One's Condition Stop the Fun